brendt/stitcher.io/src/content/blog/2020-11-29-when-i-lost-a-few-hundred-leads.md

 Third: I should test better myself, I shouldn't assume that a checkbox is just a checkbox.
 I should be skeptical towards every line of code I write.
 This incident is one of the reasons I came to love strongly typed systems more and more.
 I don't want a language that tries to be smart and juggle types here and there.
 I want a language that crashes hard when something happens that shouldn't happen, the stronger the type system, the better.

-Finally: I tend to code more defensively.
+Next: I tend to code more defensively.
 I constantly ask myself: are null values possible?
 Anything unexpected that could happen?
 I prefer to add an extra check rather than assuming it'll work fine.

+And finally: I learned not to blame others first.
+I think it's a trait of many junior developers to think to problem happened somewhere else.
+It was an important and humbling lesson to learn, and I tend to be more cautious when blaming an external party these days.

 ---